 Learn more about the triptych here: https://wp.me/p6Qr0-11i

-This project is partially underwritten by the North Carolina Arts Council Program Support Grant along with generous support from private donors.
+This project was partially underwritten by the North Carolina Arts Council Program Support Grant along with generous support from private donors.

-The public premieres by Pan Harmonia of the completed work will take place in Western North Carolina over the weekend of November 8-10, 2019 at the following venues:
+The public premieres by Pan Harmonia of the completed work took place in Western North Carolina at the following venues: